-Let’s have a look at how the financial independence indicator is calculated (on the right of this post).
-I admit that it’s arguably accurate but we need measurement to have an idea of where we currently stand in our FI progress.
+Let’s have a look at how the financial independence indicator is calculated (on the right of this post) so that you can also calculate your own progress towards this goal.
+I admit that it’s accuracy might depend on many personal factors but we need measurement to have an idea of where we currently stand in our FI progress.
 Indeed, there are many ways to calculate this indication but I will show you mine and you can adjust if you don’t like it.

 I tend to use the easy way based on the 4% rule.
 Here is the simple calculation you have to do:

 Your expenses per year X 25 = The amount you need in a (personal opinion) 90/10 portfolio.

 Note: 90/10 means 90% stocks, 10% bonds.

 To illustrate, let’s say I spend 20 000 $ per year time 25 = 500 000 $.
 That means I need 500 000 $ to cover all my expenses per year forever according to the 4 % rule.
 The 4 % rule simply says that, based on previous market returns, whatever the market returns in the next years you should be able to keep up with inflation and never touch your capital if you spend only 4 % of the total (including dividends, capital gains and all).
 Again, this is based on a pretty solid stock portfolio, that’s why you might have to gather a bit more than 500 000 $ just to stay on the safe side.

 I have to mention that this rule is still controversial, some people believe it, some don’t.
 I do think it’s pretty accurate and it’s honestly not your biggest challenge on your journey to FI.
 Indeed, gathering and investing money is much more important for starters.

 That tells us how much we need to stack up to be financially independent.
 But now we have to measure how much we make to know when we’re going to be FI.
 You need to know the amount you can save per year and that will give you the starting point.